ubersan/pylic/README.md

 ## Configuration

 `pylic` needs be run in the directory where your `pyproject.toml` file is located.
 You can configure
-- `safe_licenses`: All licenses you concider safe for usage.
+- `safe_licenses`: All licenses you consider safe for usage.
 The string comparison is case-insensitive.
 - `unsafe_packages`: If you rely on a package that does not come with a license you have to explicitly list it as such.
+- `ignore_packages`: Packages that will not be reported as unsafe even if they use a license not listed as safe.

 ```toml
 [tool.pylic]